Mistakx/Assembly-Calories/README.md

 A calory tracking scale programmed in assembly for the PEPE-16 processor.
+Second project of the Computer Architecture class.

 Graded in 18/20.